bountonw/translate/th/misc/01_raw/1SM17_th.md

 ## {1SM 131.3}

 The results after the working of the Spirit of God in Battle Creek are not because of fanaticism, but because those who were blessed did not show forth the praises of Him who called them out of darkness into His marvelous light; and when the earth is lightened with the glory of God, some will not know what it is, and from whence it came, because they misapplied and misinterpreted the Spirit shed upon them.
 God is a jealous God of His own glory.
 He will not honor those who dishonor Him.
 Some persons living in the light ought to have instructed these  souls young in experience to walk in the light after they had received the light.
-I wish I had time to write more fully, but I fear I have not.—Letter 58, 1893. {1SM 131.3}
+I wish I had time to write more fully, but I fear I have not. {1SM 131.3}

 ## {1SM 132.1}

 ### Easy Ways to Lose the Blessing

 Some things have been urged upon my mind with great force of late, and I feel constrained by the Spirit of God to write in reference to them.
-[Addressed to the president of Battle Creek College.]
 Has the Lord graciously opened to you the windows of heaven and poured you out a blessing?
 Oh!
 Then, that was the very time to educate the teachers and students how to retain the precious favor of God by working in accordance with increased light, and send its precious rays to others.
 Has Heaven's light been given?
 And for what purpose has it been given?
 That the light should shine forth in practical works of righteousness.
 When those so abundantly blessed shall be seen with deeper and more fervent piety, having a sense that they have been bought with the precious blood of the Lamb of God, and are clothed with the garments of His salvation, will they not represent Christ? {1SM 132.1}

 ## {1SM 132.2}